VLZH/react-modal-manager/readme.md

 Modal.setAppElement("#root");

 const OpenModalButton = () => {
-    // if we do not define name in useModalManager this button will not be subscribed on changes in manager const { openModal } = useModalManager();
+    // if we do not define name in useModalManager this button will not be subscribed on changes in manager, but you must to define modal_name on calling of openModal const { openModal } = useModalManager();
     return (
         <button type="button" onClick={() => openModal("example_modal")}>